aaalgo/kgraph/README.md

 * KGraph is among the fastest of libraries for k-NN search according to [recent benchmark](https://github.com/erikbern/ann-benchmarks).

 For best generality, the C++ API should be used.
-A python wrapper is provided under the module name pykgraph, which supports Euclidean and Angular distances on rows of NumPy matrices.
+A python wrapper is provided under the module name kgraph, which supports Euclidean and Angular distances on rows of NumPy matrices.

+!!!`pykgraph` has been renamed to `kgraph`.

 # Building and Installation